turingschool/mod0_student_resources/huffman_wil_resources.md

 Oh wow, what a question.
-Google has been a favorite resource so far, as well as the Slack board.
+Google has been a favorite resource so far, stackoverflow, finding cheatsheets online, as well as the Slack board.